azat-co/practicalnode/chapter2/chapter2.md

 ```

 Then launch it with `node server.js` to see "Welcome to the Practical Node.js!" in a browser at <http://localhost:3000/>.
 You first Express app is working!

+Now let's actually see how to use the generator cause let's admit it: who doesn't like to have software to write our software?

 # Express.js Scaffolding